-Coach's Discovery: A team was experiencing a lot of distraction, coming from stakeholders and customers.
-Instead of going to Product Owner with requests, customers went directly to the team.
-Frequently, competing priorities arose: a solution that addressed one request conflicted with a solution that addressed another request.
-Product Owner, took advantage of his overly proactive clients, stepped back and did not do his job.
+Coach's Discovery: A team was experiencing a lot of distraction coming from stakeholders and customers.
+Instead of going to the product owner with requests, customers went directly to the team.
+Frequently, competing priorities arose: A solution that addressed one request conflicted with a solution that addressed another request.
+The product owner took advantage of his overly proactive clients, stepped back and did not do his job.

-LeSS Teaching by Coach: When it comes to feature (scrum) team communication, there are three main types exist:
+LeSS Teaching by Coach: When it comes to feature (Scrum) team communication, there are three main types that exist:

-- Requests: From Customers/Users and Product Owner - Prioritization: From Product Owner to Team - Clarification: Between Customers/Users and Team (also can come from PO)
+- Requests: from customers/users and the product owner. - Prioritization: from product owner to the team. - Clarification: between customers/users and the team (also can come from PO).

-Effectively, this allows for business requests to flow from various areas/departments of an organization to Product Owner but then to be prioritized and fed to a team/backlog by Product Owner himself, in a controlled fashion.
-While a team is shielded from Customers'/Users' ad hoc requests, sometimes competing, it still has a right to go to Customers/Users for clarifications.
+Effectively, this allows for business requests to flow from various areas/departments of an organization to the product owner but then to be prioritized and fed to a team/backlog by the product owner himself in a controlled fashion.
+While a team is shielded from customers'/users' ad hoc requests, which are sometimes competing, it still has a right to go to customers/Uusers for clarifications.

 Overall Result: Positive.
-The Team learned how to say 'NO' to customers and defer their requests to stakeholders.
-Product Owner was 'forced' to step up to the plate and practicing one of his key responsibilities - being voice of a customer, facing a team.
+The Team learned how to say NO to customers and defer their requests to stakeholders.
+The product owner was "forced" to step up to the plate and practice one of his key responsibilities-being the voice of a customer, facing a team.

 Coach's Discovery: An organization had wide geographic distribution, with technology resources present in India, Eastern Europe and South America.
 The long-standing goal of outsourcing was to find the cheapest resources for a single specialty.
-For example, front-end Java developers were all sourced from India, Flash and UI experts - from Eastern Europe, architects - from Argentina.
-This has caused a lot broken communication and unnecessary coordination between feature team members: language barriers, geo- time-zone distribution, etc. Also, end-customers were from the US, and this further added to complexity.
-Inefficiency of highly distributed teams, trying to coordinate ceremonies and optimize time overlap, was painfully noticeable.
+For example, frontend Java developers were all sourced from India, Flash and UI experts from Eastern Europe and architects from Argentina.
+This caused a lot broken communication and unnecessary coordination between feature team members: language barriers, geo-timezone distribution, etc. Also, end-customers were from the US, and this further added to complexity.
+Inefficiency of highly distributed teams trying to coordinate ceremonies and optimize time overlap was painfully noticeable.

-LeSS Teaching: Given today's global market place, geographical distribution of skilled workers is practically inevitable, for most companies.
-However, when it comes to teaming it is critical to avoid geographical distribution within a single team.
-Companies should support collocation of members of the same cross-functional team (note: even with the latter approach, doing this with componentized teams presents other problems).
-Also, bringing business (stakeholders, SMEs, Product Owners) closer to teams, is highly desirable.
+LeSS Teaching: Given today's global marketplace, geographical distribution of skilled workers is practically inevitable for most companies.
+However, when it comes to teaming, it is critical to avoid geographical distribution within a single team.
+Companies should support collocation of members of the same cross-functional team

+Note: Even with the latter approach, doing this with componentized teams presents other problems).
+Also, bringing business (stakeholders, SMEs, product owners) closer to teams is highly desirable.

 Overall Result: Partially Positive.
 The leadership agreed to reconsider the current geographic collocation strategy.
-Having a group of single specialty experts located in one place, communicating across many time zones, with another group of single specialty experts, became a less preferred option.
-The leadership started to see more value in collocating individuals, based on their needs to work together, on same features.
-At first, it became more expensive, to procure certain expertise, where it was not as abundant and its cost was higher (e.g. Flash developer in India), but over time, increased efficiency and higher rate of business value output by each team made changes worthwhile.
+Having a group of single specialty experts located in one place, communicating across many time zones with another group of single specialty experts became a less preferred option.
+The leadership started to see more value in collocating individuals based on their needs to work together on same features.
+At first, it became more expensive to procure certain expertise where it was not as abundant and its cost was higher (e.g., Flash developer in India), but over time, increased efficiency and higher rate of business value output by each team made changes worthwhile.